MT-Nicholas/dataeng-zoomcamp/notes/1_intro.md

 docker network create pg-network
 ```

+That's all it takes to create a network!
+You can look at the existing networks with `docker network ls`.

 >You can remove the network later with the command `docker network rm pg-network` .
-You can look at the existing networks with `docker network ls` .

-We will now re-run our Postgres container with the added network name and the container network name, so that the pgAdmin container can find it (we'll use `pg-database` for the container name):
+We will now re-run (i.e. re-create) our `Postgres container` with the added network name and the container network name, so that the pgAdmin container can later find it from the same network (we'll use `pg-database` for the container name).

 ```bash
 docker run -it \